Babies use hand gestures naturally to communicate needs, emotions, and curiosity long before they speak.

 What are common Baby Hand Gestures And Meanings parents should know?

-Common baby hand gestures include reaching out to show interest, clenched fists indicating tension, and open palms signaling comfort.
+Common baby hand gestures include reaching out to show interest, clenched fists that may indicate tension or early reflexive hand posture, and open palms signaling comfort.
 Recognizing these helps parents understand their baby’s needs and emotions before verbal communication begins.

 How do Baby Hand Gestures And Meanings reflect a baby’s development?